ItzRathXd/RathMusic/README.md

 * The project uses the font [`Poppins`](../assets/font.ttf) as its main font for the thumbnails.
 * The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

-For more information on the technologies that power the AviaxMusic, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).
+For more information on the technologies that power the RathMusic, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).